thomas-haslwanter/statsintro/rst/statsTests.rst

 Only 3 of these 4 parameters can be chosen, the :math:`4^{th}` is then automatically fixed.

-The size of the difference, :math:`d`, between mean treatment outcomes that will answer the clinical question being posed is often called *clinical significance* or *clinical relevance*.
+The size of the absolute difference *D* between mean treatment outcomes that will answer the clinical question being posed is often called *clinical significance* or *clinical relevance*.